Nakroma/Precipitation-Nowcasting/README.md

 the used data paths.

 ### Preprocessing
-The input radar png images are available at [zenodo doi] and the corresponding pkl information files used by the models in `/hko_data`.
+The input radar png images are available at https://doi.org/10.5281/zenodo.6634851 and the corresponding pkl information files used by the models in `/hko_data`.

 You can find the preprocessing scripts used to generate those files from the raw RADOLAN RX composite in the `/preprocessing` folder.